 - Case, Moses, Zimmerman & Wilson P.A.
 Scholarship

 - Water Scarcity: The Need to Apply a Regulatory Takings Analysis to Partial Restrictions on Water Use [Casitas Mun.
 Water Dist.
 V. United States, 543 F.3D 1276 (Fed.
 Cir.
 2008)], Washburn Law Journal

-While attending Emporia State University, Jennifer was a member and co-chair of the Pre-Law Club.
-During her college career, she was a member of Phi Eta Sigma (freshman honor society), SPURS (sophomore honor society), and Phi Kappa Phi (collegiate honor society).
-She served as a music department accompanist and was employed by the Business Affairs Department at ESU.
+During her undergraduate program at Emporia State University, Jennifer was a member and co-chair of the Pre-Law Club.
+She also belonged to Phi Eta Sigma (freshman honor society), SPURS (sophomore honor society), and Phi Kappa Phi (collegiate honor society).
+She additionally served as a music department accompanist and was employed by ESU’s Business Affairs Department.

-While in law school, Jennifer earned top paper in Legal Analysis, Research and Writing I, Pubic Land Law and Top Brief in Legal Analysis, Research and Writing II.
-Jennifer received scholarships from Case, Moses, Zimmerman, & Wilson P.A. and the Rocky Mountain Mineral Law Foundation.
-She earned a Natural Resources Law Certificate from Washburn, and was inducted into the National Order of Scribes.
+While attending Washburn University School of Law, Jennifer was awarded Top Paper in Legal Analysis, Research and Writing I, Public Land Law and Top Brief in Legal Analysis, Research and Writing II.
+She received scholarships from Case, Moses, Zimmerman, & Wilson P.A. and the Rocky Mountain Mineral Law Foundation.
+She earned a Natural Resources Law Certificate from Washburn and was inducted into the National Order of Scribes.

-During her time in law school, Jennifer interned with or clerked for the Kansas Corporation Commission, Kansas Department of Agriculture, and the Kansas Legislative Research Department.
-Following graduation, Jennifer accepted a fellowship with the Kansas Legislative Research Department.
+During law school, Jennifer interned with or clerked for the Kansas Corporation Commission, Kansas Department of Agriculture, and the Kansas Legislative Research Department.
+Upon receiving her J.D., Jennifer accepted a fellowship with the Kansas Legislative Research Department.

 “I have had the opportunity to travel and study in different countries, but the one place that I choose to call home is Kansas.
 It is always a joy to be able to return to the people and values that I know and hold in high esteem.”